Guided-Wave Sagnac Atom Interferometer with Large Area and Multiple Orbits: Results

 Figure~\ref{AIimage} shows a typical absorption image of the interferometer output, consisting of three output wave packets for each of the two interferometers.
 Each of the six absorption peaks is fit to a Gaussian to determine the relative atom numbers $N_{ij}$, where $i = 1$ or 2 labels the two interferometers, and $j = +, 0$ or $-$ labels the output momentum.
 For each interferometer, an output signal is calculated as

 The signals depend on the interferometer phases as $S_i = S_{i0}(1 + V_i \cos \phi_i)$, where $S_{i0} \approx 1/2$ is the mean signal, $V_i$ is the interferometer visibility, and $\phi_i$ is the phase.
-The individual phases are randomly distributed between $0$ and $2\pi$, primarily due to vibrations of the optical table and fluctuations in the Bragg laser frequency.
+The individual phases are randomly distributed between $0$ and $2\pi$, primarily due to vibrations of the optical table.
 The fluctuations are correlated, however, with $\phi_2 - \phi_1 \equiv \Phi$ approximately constant.
 To extract $\Phi$ we plot $S_2$ vs.\ $S_1$ and fit the resulting points to an ellipse, as seen in Fig.~\ref{ellipsefig}.
 The differential phase is expressible as

 where $a$ is the ellipse major axis, $b$ is the minor axis, and $\theta$ is the angle of the major axis.
 Here $\Phi$ and $2\pi-\Phi$ yield equivalent ellipses, so we obtain a phase in the range $0\leq\Phi \leq \pi$.